getmyisland/scp-observer-modding/SKIN.md

 **Other Characters**

-Open the `AnimationController` you copied by double clicking it and you will see all the states.
-Select each state and choose a fitting motion (animation) from your model.
+1. Open the `AnimationController` you copied by double clicking it and you will see all the states.

+2. Select each state and choose a fitting motion (animation) from your model.
 If you need animations you can go on [Mixamo](https://www.mixamo.com/#/) and generate some.

 ![Animation Controller](https://i.imgur.com/G7uo9jS.png)

-After everything is done make sure to attach the `Animator` component to your `Skin` GameObject and select your `AnimationController` from the `Assets/Skin/Mod` folder.
+3. Attach the `Animator` component to your **model** GameObject (not the Skin GameObject itself or animations won't work) and select your `AnimationController` from the `Assets/Modding/Skin` folder.

 ![Animator Component](https://i.imgur.com/zEoh42O.png)